-- 1. Use the r key to repeat selected notes/measures/passages - 2.
-Use the numbers along the top of the computer's keyboard to add pitches to selected notes/measures/passages.
-Shift + a number adds pitches BELOW existing notes - 3.
-To paste anything, select an object, note, measure or passage, move your mouse to a destination place, then Press Alt (option) + click with mouse to paste (windows users can click both sides of mouse button SIMULTANEOUSLY to paste anything) - 4.
-To change length of selected note(s), choose a different note value on the keypad - 5.
-Don't forget that the keypad on the screen can also be accessed from the NUMERIC KEYPAD on your computer's keyboard: laptop users, type Function J K L U I or O - 6.
-For Voice 2 notes, type n and choose a note value on keypad, then press the 2 at the bottom of the keypad on screen (or use shortcut Alt-2 on main computer keyboard), then enter notes: they will be GREEN.
+- 1 Use the r key to repeat selected notes/measures/passages - 2 Use the numbers along the top of the computer's keyboard to add pitches to selected notes/measures/passages.
+Shift + a number adds pitches BELOW existing notes - To paste anything, select object, note, measure or passage, move mouse to destination place, then Press Alt (option) + click with mouse to paste (or users with a two button mouse can click both sides of mouse button SIMULTANEOUSLY to paste anything) - 4 To change length of selected note(s), choose different value on keypad - Don't forget that the keypad on the screen can also be accessed from the NUMERIC KEYPAD on your computer's keyboard - For Voice 2 notes, type n and choose a note value on keypad, then press the 2 at the bottom of the keypad on screen (or use shortcut Alt + 2 on main computer keyboard, then enter notes: they will be GREEN.
 You can also select an existing note or notes and change its voice the same way.
 All voices are color coded.
 Rarely use voices 3 and 4, since they're hard to read clearly in a score!!

-Adding Text & Markings using Sibelius
+Brief Guidance on Adding Text & Markings using Sibelius

 Mac shortcuts are given in italics on this sheet.
-For ALL steps, press the ESCAPE key (ESC) on the computer's keyboard before and after every action.
+For ALL steps in Sibelius, we recommend pressing the ESCAPE key (ESC) on the computer's keyboard before and after every action.